For over thirty-five years, Habbas & Associates has fought for the

 How To Appeal a Workers' Comp Denial

-Just because your claim has been denied doesn't mean that you cannot receive
+Just because your claim has been denied doesn't mean that you cannot

-your claim before a judge.
+and take your claim before a judge.

 In this hearing you and your attorney will present evidence supporting